crypt0log-hai/mhr-analysis/README.md

 1. The script reads the hashes from the `hashes.txt` file.
 2. Each hash is validated using a regular expression.
 3. Valid hashes are queried using the Malware Hash Registry (MHR) DNS API [https://hash.cymru.com/docs_dns](https://hash.cymru.com/docs_dns) to retrieve the timestamp and AV hit rate of malicious hashes.
-4. The results are written to a CSV file named `results.csv`.
+4. The results are written to a CSV file named `malicious_hashes.csv`.

 Here the project structure and the files used: